How to calculate profit margin: formula and examples

 FAQs on profit margins

-Here are answers to common questions about calculating and using profit margins in your business.
+Here are answers to frequently asked questions about profit margins.

 What's the difference between profit margin and markup?